slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 layout: standard
 ---

-Verification summary attestations convey high-level information about an artifact's verification, allowing  consumers to delegate verification decisions to trusted third parties.
+Verification summary attestations communicate that an artifact has been verified at a specific SLSA level and details about that verification.

 This document defines the following predicate type within the [in-toto attestation] framework: